-A Changing World - What can I do?
+A Changing Climate - What can I do?

 Polar Bears International is the only organization dedicated solely to wild polar bears.
 They know all about polar bears--their habits, their ecology, their threats - and they have a lot of helpful information on climate change.
 Their definition runs as follows: